* Click here to return to the main conference page *

 Navigating Contradictions and Localizing Ethnic Studies Within and Beyond Salinas High School Classrooms

-Chrissy Hernandez, Sydney Westerterp, Alo Wilson, and Mark Gomez, California State University-Monterey Bay
+Chrissy Hernandez, Alo Wilson, and Mark Gomez, California State University-Monterey Bay

 (20-22 minutes)